e0m00p2/majara/content/Updated Journals/[WA] Pantheon/Elesia.md

 ## Likesdislikes

 Elesia has a great dislike for Undead due to the fact that they don't grow and breed.
 Their existence offends her sensibilities and she encourages her faithful to destroy them whenever possible.
-Despite her attention however they continue to manifest in [[Updated Journals/[WA] Countries/Barban|Barban]].
+Despite her attention however they continue to manifest in [[Barban|Barban]].

 * * *